Special Education & Interventions

 If there is minimal or limited success or no improvement during the first two tiers of support, the student will likely be referred to the Student Study Team (SST), for further assessment.
 The school will follow the state SST processes with appropriate documentation and referral to special education assessment for services when indicated.
 Assistance will be requested/contracted when needed.

-Care Team: To ensure that no student “falls through the cracks” a standing committee known as the Care Team—comprised of staff members, the Student Support Coordinator, and the Director meet regularly to monitor all students’ progress and to advocate for students.
-The Care Team uses a systematic problem-solving approach to assist students with any concerns that are interfering with success.
-Parent input may be solicited for the Care Team process.
+RTI: To ensure that no student “falls through the cracks” a rotating committee known as the Response To Intervention(RTI)—comprised of staff members, the SpEd Teacher, and the classroom teacher meet regularly to monitor all students’ progress and to advocate for students.
+The RTI uses a systematic problem-solving approach to assist students with any concerns that are interfering with success.
+Parent input may be solicited for the RTI process.